microsoft/azure-spring-boot/azure-spring-boot-starters/azure-spring-boot-metrics-starter/README.md

 ```

 ### Trouble Shooting
-1. If you use JDK version greater than 1.8, You may meet this problem:
+1. If the JDK version you use is greater than 1.8, You may meet this problem:
 ```
 NoClassDefFoundError: javax/xml/bind/JAXBException
 ```